 EIA does not have data on natural gas or water meters.

-Detailed data on Advanced Metering Infrastructure (AMI) installations for individual utilities in File 8 of the EIA-861 database files.
+Detailed data on Advanced Metering Infrastructure (AMI) installations for individual utilities in EIA-861 database files.

 Other information on smart meter deployments funded by the Smart Grid Investment Grant program under the American Recovery and Investment Act of 2009.

 1The most recent annual data that is available.

 - Does EIA have city or county-level energy consumption and price data?